justinmk/justinmk.github.io/content/post/2010-08-20-tomato-ipcop.md

 <tr><td class="tr-caption" style="text-align: center;">It even shows inodes usage.</td></tr>
 </tbody></table>

-I've bid <i>vale</i> to my beige-box <a href="http://www.ipcop.org/">IPCop</a> firewall.
+I've bid _vale_ to my beige-box <a href="http://www.ipcop.org/">IPCop</a> firewall.
 I had built it in 2004 out of a circa-1996 Pentium machine and a couple NICs.
 For 6 years I've wondered when this little choo-choo would die... it never did.

 Some neat things about IPCop compared to its contemporaries: usage graphs, port forwarding, intrusion detection, dynamic DNS; plus other things I never used, such as traffic shaping.